Seventy-Six Trombones

 "Seventy-Six Trombones" is a show tune and the signature song from the 1957 musical The Music Man, by Meredith Willson, a film of the same name in 1962 and a made-for-TV movie in 2003.
 The piece is commonly played by marching bands, military bands, and orchestras.

 In The Music Man

-In the musical, it is the primary sales pitch for a boy's band, sung by "Professor" Harold Hill.
-Hill uses the song to help the townspeople of River City, Iowa visualize their children playing in a marching band by claiming to recall a time when he saw several famous bandleaders' bands in a combined performance.
+In the musical, it is the primary sales pitch for a boys' band, sung by "Professor" Harold Hill.
+Hill uses the song to help the townspeople of River City, Iowa, visualize their children playing in a marching band by claiming to recall a time when he saw several famous bandleaders' bands in a combined performance.
 While an average-sized high school marching band might have about 10 musicians playing the trombone, and a large college marching band seldom has more than 30 trombonists, the band that Harold Hill describes to the citizens includes 76 trombones, 110 cornets, "more than a thousand reeds", double bell euphoniums, and "fifty mounted cannon" (which were popular in bands of the late 19th century).

-The song's opening lines are: